Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/create-adx.md

 ![ADX-NSG-10](../images/10-ADX.png)
 <br><hr>

-# 9. Create tables and permissions in the Web UI as shown below
+# 9. Create tables and permissions in the Web UI

-We will cover this separately under the individual lab modules for HDInsight and Confluent separately.
+We will actually cover this separately under the individual lab modules for HDInsight and Confluent separately.

 ![ADX-NSG-11](../images/11-ADX.png)
 <br><hr>